ashpil/based/README.md

 ![Image so far](syzygy/out.png)

 ## // TODO
-- Finish implementing _Ray Tracing in One Weekend_ book features
 - Implement features from PBRT
 - Write more documentation comments
 - Write more unit tests